-continuous status fs_name Display the status of continuous replication between the source and the target cluster.

-continuous failover fs_name Failover the continuous replication from the source cluster to target cluster.
+- continuous resume fs_name Resume data replication between the source and the target cluster, which was paused. - continuous status fs_name Display the status of continuous replication between the source and the target cluster. - continuous failover fs_name Failover the continuous replication from the source cluster to target cluster.
 There are 2 scenarios in failover case, planned and unplanned failover.
 In the case of an unplanned failover, this command can be executed from the target cluster when the source cluster is not available.
 If the failover command executed from the target (when the source is not available), it will run the application on the target cluster and the target cluster will become the new source cluster.
 In the case of a planned failover, this command can be executed from the source cluster when both the source cluster and the target cluster are reachable.
-This command switches the roles of the source and the target cluster in continuous replication.

-continuous failback fs_name Failback the continuous replication.
+This command switches the roles of the source and the target cluster in continuous replication. - continuous failback fs_name Failback the continuous replication.
 There are 2 scenarios in failback case, planned and unplanned failback.
 In the case of an unplanned failback, this command can be executed from the original source cluster which was become unavailable due to some reasons.
 This command will make the original source cluster as new target cluster.
 In the case of a planned failback, this command can be executed from the target cluster when both the source and target cluster are reachable.
 It switches the roles of the source and the target cluster in continuous replication.